the-turing-way/the-turing-way/book/website/ethical-research/self-reflection/sr-prompts.md

 - What do I believe are 'truths' about the concept I study?
     - What evidence do I base those truths on?
 Who developed this evidence?
 - Who do I most commonly cite in my research area, and how are their perspectives similar or different to mine?
--  Whose perspectives are important in answering this research topic? (consider participatory approaches, the diversity of the team investigating the question etc etc)
+-  Whose perspectives are important in answering this research topic?
 - Am I the best person to answer this question - what might I be missing?

 ## Questions about my data